 D. Differentiating a clickable element from a non-clickable one becomes a little difficult.

 Now that we have looked at the pros and cons of Material design vs Flat design, it is time to look into the definite ways or UI grounds that separate Apple’s Flat Design from Android App Design Principle.

 These exact differences will help you understand what you should choose for your mobile app or website user interface design.

 Google works on the understanding that humans should interact with the components as if they are paper sheets stacked on each other.
 They treat depth as tactile and think that users should feel that they have been holding the screens in their hands.

-Apple, on the other hand, embraces the infinite depth within their applications and make use of components like text message and alert buttons to give the feeling that items have been floating in own space.
+Apple, on the other hand, embraces the infinite depth within its applications and make use of components like text message and alert buttons to give the feeling that items have been floating in their own space.

 Google’s Material Design feels that the methods of designing sites or applications should be such that different animation types should be used to showcase the material that they interact with.
 The components present in the application should interact with each other.

 When it comes to navigation, Google has limited rules set on how users should move inside the app.
-They do, although, believe that the app structures should be organized on the basis of the tasks and contents that users wish to see.
+They do, although, believe that the app structures should be organized based on the tasks and contents that users wish to see.
 They believe in using components and action buttons to reveal multiple options.